 - Activities: $700

 There are several ways to get involved with FLYTE.
 In order to sustain our programs, we rely heavily on the donations of our supporters- people like YOU who are passionate about travel, global citizenship, and youth education.
 Please consider making a donation today!
 We also can work with you if you would like to donate frequent flyer miles to our program.

 If you are a school looking to apply, please see our school partner application page.
 We accept program applications starting in October.

 If you are a travel industry partner looking to get involved, we would love to explore ways that we can work together to provide services for our programs.
-Please email us at email@example.com.
+Please send us a message via our contact form..

 A: Yes, FLYTE is an approved 501(c)(3).
 Donations are tax deductible.